-The UE MUST NOT use the keep-alive mechanism defined in [RFC 5626] to determine the in-service/out-ofservice status if it is turned off according to the feature data item in Table 12 to False.
+The UE MUST NOT use the keep-alive mechanism defined in [RFC 5626] to determine the in-service/out-of-service status if it is turned off by setting the feature data item in Table 12 to value of 1 ("off").
 If the keep-alive mechanism is turned off, the UE MUST behave as per the requirements for in-service state.